 In addition to being a trailblazer in the sports world, Andrews also made a name for herself in entertainment as she co-hosted ABC’s long-running reality series, “Dancing with the Stars,” alongside Tom Bergeron for 11 seasons.
 Having a unique perspective on the competition, Erin was also a contestant in 2010, where she was paired with Maksim Chmerkovkiy and earned third place.

-Recent notable appearances include her coverage of the 2018 NFC Championship Game, Super Bowl LI & Super Bowl XLVIII, the 2015 & 2014 World Series, the 2015 & 2014 MLB All-Star Games, and hosting FOX’s “Prime Time College Football Pregame Show.”
+Recent notable appearances include her coverage of Super Bowl LIV, Superbowl LI, Super Bowl XLVIII, the 2018 NFC Championship Game, the 2015 & 2014 World Series, the 2015 & 2014 MLB All Star Games and hosting FOX’s “Prime Time College Football Pregame Show.”
 Prior to her move to FOX, Andrews spent eight years at ESPN where she hosted the first hour of ESPN’s “College GameDay” on ESPNU and was a features reporter for the full three-hour program, congruently serving as a sideline reporter for NCAA football and basketball games.

 Erin began her career with Fox Sports-Florida South as a freelance reporter and Tampa Bay Lightning reporter for the Sunshine Network.
 She joined ESPN in May 2004 as a reporter for the network’s National Hockey League coverage and quickly become a fan favorite, transitioning into college football and basketball.